The Adventures of Pinocchio (1911 film): Production

-It was believed that The adventures of Pinocchio would be spectacular on the big screen.
+It was believed that The Adventures of Pinocchio would be spectacular on the big screen.
 Ferdinand Guillaume, who at the time was one of the most famous faces in comedy cinema, was selected to portray the protagonist Pinocchio.

 The film was produced in a few months.
 When it was released in Italian cinemas it was a great success, and an abridged version was exported to other countries.

 Lost and found

 The film was once believed to be a lost film, but in 1994 the original negative was found at Cineteca Italiana in Milan.
 In 2002, Time reported that a 30-minute version had been rediscovered and restored.

-Cineteca Italiana describes the film as the least faithful to the novel, where only some of Collodi's story appear.
+Cineteca Italiana describes the film as the Pinocchio adaptation that is least faithful to the novel, where only some of Collodi's story appears.
 They also named it the most unsettling, and credited actor Guillaume for this.

 Later screenings

 In 2018, a screening at the Zorrilla Theatre in Spain was held in which a 42-minute restored version of the silent film was accompanied by live electronic music by the band Miclono.